Derrick Bell: Harvard Law School

 In 1969, Black Harvard Law School students helped to get Bell hired.
 They had protested for a minority faculty member and Derek Bok hired Bell to teach as a lecturer.
 Bok promised that Bell would be "the first but not the last" of his Black hires.
 In 1971, Bell became Harvard Law's first Black tenured professor.
 During his time at Harvard, Bell established a new course in civil rights law, published a book, Race, Racism and American Law, and produced a steady stream of law review articles.
 He resigned from his position at Harvard in protest of the school's hiring procedures, specifically the absence of women of color on the staff.

 University of Oregon School of Law

-In 1980, Bell started a five-year tenure as the Dean of the University of Oregon School of Law.
+In 1981, Bell started a five-year tenure as the Dean of the University of Oregon School of Law.
 There, he also taught a course on "Race, Racism and the Law" using his textbook of the same name.
-Later, Bell's tenure was interrupted by his resignation following a protest, due to the university's refusal to hire an Asian-American candidate he had chosen for a faculty position.
+Later, Bell's tenure was interrupted by his resignation following a protest, due to the university's refusal to hire an Asian-American woman he had chosen for a faculty position.